AbdullahKazi500/mm/content/authors/ali-nasir/_index.md

 ---
 # Display name
-title: Muskan Kushwaha
+title: Nasir Ali

 # Full Name (for SEO)
-first_name: Muskan
+first_name: Nasir
-last_name: Kushwaha
+last_name: Ali

 # Is this the primary user of the site?
 superuser: false